Materials-Consortia/OPTIMADE/optimade.rst

     - :val:`"email"`: the "Mailbox" ABNF rule in :RFC:`5321` section 4.1.2.
     - :val:`"uri"`: a string instance is valid against this attribute if it is a valid URI, according to :RFC:`3986`.

+A complete example of a Property Definition is found in the appendix `Property Definition Example`_.

 Physical Units in Property Definitions
 --------------------------------------